Buyer's Guides for the Marketing of Photonics and Laser Technology Products

 A possible objection is that the big publishers do have thousands of articles on their websites – typically, articles which appeared within the last 10 years or so in their trade journals.
 They indeed have substantially more content in terms of the number of articles or the amount of text.
 However:

-You see that the situation is completely different for a website like ours with a big, famous encyclopedia:
+You see that the situation is entirely different for a website like ours with a big, famous encyclopedia:

 - If every product-related encyclopedia article reveals that the list of corresponding suppliers is just one click away, and some advertisers are visible even on the encyclopedia page, it will of course direct a lot of traffic to the buyer's guide.